Chemiculs/accelmem/README.md

 <details>

+* Due to the Mechanism of HC-128, you MUST Pass the same Key + IV EVERY TIME you Call the Cipher

 * AES-128 CTR Has no fallback if Intrinsic Instructions are Unavailable at the Moment, the Functions will simply return False in this Case

 * CRC32C Does not Support Multi-Threading unfortunately, due to the Design of the Cycle-Redundancy-Check Algorithm, as well as the HC-128 Encryption Cipher (AES, and General Memory Operations DO Support MT)